marcopepunkt/MixedReality_Baymax/README.md

 run from vision path
-- `python .\real_time\get_depth_model.py` to get model_ov
+- `python ..\real_time\get_depth_model.py` to get model_ov
-- `python .\real_time\get_deptection_model.py` to get model
+- `python ..\real_time\get_deptection_model.py` to get model
-- `python .\receiver.py`
+- `python ..\receiver.py` #TODO: this scirpt does not exits anymore

 to run unity app and `baymax.py`:
-- build and deploy unity app with usb/wifi, but run with wifi, for the connection from unity app to flask server. make sure hololens and pc are connected to the same network, and disable firewalls on windows (Windows Security > Firewall & network protection)
+1. *Configure Hololens IP in PC python script to receive data stream*: make sure hololens and pc are connected to the same network, and disable firewalls on windows (Windows Security > Firewall & network protection), update the ip address of the hololens on `baymax.py`. (usually 172.20.10.2, check in hololens settings)

-- update the ip address of the hololens on `baymax.py`.
+2. *Configure PC IP in Unity IP to connect flask server*: inside the unity hub project, write for the server url the ipv4 address of your pc (`ipconfig` on windows command prompt), and then ":5000/transform". you need to update the server url on `VoiceCommandHandler.cs`, `MyScript.cs` and also in `VoiceCommandHandler` and `WhatsAroundMe` objects in the unity Inspector window.
-- inside the unity app, write for the server url the ipv4 address of your pc (`ipconfig` on windows command prompt), and then ":5000/transform". you need to update the server url on `VoiceCommandHandler.cs`, `MyScript.cs` and also in `VoiceCommandHandler` and `WhatsAroundMe` objects in the unity Inspector window.
+3.  build and deploy unity app with usb or wifi, but run the app with wifi, for the connection from unity app to flask server.
-- update the path to the object detection model in `triggered_detection.py` if necessary
+4. *Vision model choice*: (optional) update the path to the object detection model in `triggered_detection.py` if necessary
-- now run `baymax.py` and start the unity app on hololens. don't wait too much in between; otherwise it can't initialize stream from hololens to pc.
+5. now run `baymax.py` and start the unity app on hololens. don't wait too much in between; otherwise it can't initialize stream from hololens to pc.
-- after the flask server is on, you can say "detect"
+6. after the flask server is on, you can say "detect"

 Azure TTS, Computer Vision, OpenAI:
 - right now the code calls Azure TTS (in Unity app) and Azure Computer Vision resources